 Resource Requirements

-A resource management plan outlines the type, quantity, and quality of resources required at the organization, department, team, and project levels.
+A resource management plan outlines the type, quantity, and quality of resources required at the organization, department, and project levels.
 It includes human resources like skilled employees and specialized experts or non-human assets like equipment, technology, time, financials, etc.

 Roles and Responsibilities